poga/devpoga.org/content/post/2020-11-30-ocaml-compiler-pipeline/index.md

 - [The Compiler Frontend: Parsing and Type Checking](https://dev.realworldocaml.org/compiler-frontend.html)
 - [The Compiler Backend: Bytecode and Native code](https://dev.realworldocaml.org/compiler-backend.html)
 - [An introduction to OCaml PPX ecosystem](https://tarides.com/blog/2019-05-09-an-introduction-to-ocaml-ppx-ecosystem)

+---

+**This is the second issue of [Learn OCaml the Hard Way](tags/learn-ocaml-the-hard-way/).
+Subscribe to get notified when a new article is out.**